 Travis and Anna live in Fort Worth.
-They have two young boys (Hayes and Jack) and two golden doodle dogs (Graham and Graford).
+They have three beautiful children (Hayes, Jack, and Hattie) and two golden doodle dogs (Graham and Graford).
 They are truly blessed and are dedicated to giving back to the community.

 - The University of Texas School of Law (J.D.
 2012)

 - The University of Texas at Austin (B.B.A.
 Finance 2009, University Honors)

 - Rising Star, Personal Injury, Super Lawyers magazine, Thomson Reuters publication, 2018